rbutenuth/fpl/doc/map-and-loops.md

 ```
 (reduce (lambda (acc value index) (+ acc value)) 0 '(1 2 3 4 5 6))
 ```
-Computes the sum of the number 1 to 6.
+Computes the sum of the numbers 1 to 6.

 ### combine
 Take two lists as input, call a lambda with three parameters (element from first, second list, index)